plone/training/docs/mastering-plone/dexterity_2_talk.md

 Now all pieces should be in place and you can enable the new type `Talk`.

-- Restart Plone (to load the new Python code and the changed zcml)
+- Restart Plone (to load the new Python code and the changed ZCML)
 - You do not need to restart the Volto frontend since we did not do any changes there.
 - Re-install the package ploneconf.site (deactivate and activate) to load the type registration and type configuration:
     Follow the link "SITE SETUP" in the bottom of the toolbar and switch to "Add-Ons".